mariatnguyen/mariatnguyen.github.io/_posts/2021-1-27-creating-a-class-named-cat.md

 categories: [Javascript, Objects]
 ---

 A class is a function used as a template for creating objects.
-It is one of Javascript's data types, and is part of what makes Javascript an object-oriented programming (OOP) language.
+It is a data type, and is part of what makes Javascript an object-oriented programming (OOP) language.

-Let's say I wanted to create cats within my program, but I wanted multiple kinds of cats with various characteristics, abilities, and names.
+Let's say I wanted to create cats within my program, but I wanted multiple kinds of cats with various characteristics, abilities, names, and quirks.
 I could create arrays or nested arrays with this data, but I could also take advantage of classes.

 Classes are meant to be reusable and scalable, so if an alley cat happens to wander in my space and I decide to keep him, I can easily fit this anonymous kitty in.

 The class function is declared using the "class" keyword, and always requires a "constructor" method – no more than one constructor method and no less than one.
 Otherwise our cats would all go missing!

 Unlike other function declarations, you need to declare your class first to use it.
+Hoisting doesn't work for classes, as they aren't initialized until evaluation.
 Class expressions are another way to introduce a class function, but here I will be declaring the class.

 <div class="blockcode">
 <p>class Cat {<br>